mail2thota/ansible_provision/README.md

 ## Complete YAML System Default Template for foreman
 ----------------------------------------------------
-It is restricted for user making changes on system.yml file below, but it is configurable and allow to be modified as per user need. before provisioning You may find it in /mdr_platform_bare_metal/ansible/mdr_cluster/fmconfig/system.yml.j2.
+It is restricted for user making changes on system.yml.j2 file below, but it is configurable and allow to be modified as per user need.
+There are two templates provided, CentOS7 and RedHat7 you may switch it by rename the file name as system.yml.j2 but CentOS7 will be used as default.
+Before proceed provisioning you may find those files in /mdr_platform_bare_metal/ansible/mdr_cluster/fmconfig/.

     foreman: